Dates: 11th June to 7th July 2018

 Accommodation: None provided

-During the last two years we have built up a picture that includes a Late Neolithic / Bronze Age cairn, along with several rock art panels situated close by, making a case for a complex multi-period landscape.
+During the last three years we have built up a picture that includes a Late Neolithic / Bronze Age cairn, a Neolithic pic circle, along with several rock art panels situated close by, making a case for a complex multi-period landscape.

 Our team consists of archaeologists from Welsh Government’s historic environment service, Cadw, University of Central Lancashire and Manchester Metropolitan University and local volunteers.
 Whether you are an experienced digger or want to try your hand at archaeology for the first time, you would be very welcome to join the team.